 Bromeliads are a natural choice for Christmas decor.
 These tropical houseplants feature rosettes of sturdy leaves with either a brightly colored center or a flower stalk.

 Although they like humidity, bromeliads have a reputation for handling occasional neglect with ease, making them ideal houseplants for travelers and gardening newbies.
 If your plant looks dry, give it a spritz from a plant mister.
 Place bromeliads in a room where temps stay above 55 degrees Fahrenheit.
 The plants like sunlight, but be cautious of too-bright light that may damage their glossy leaves.
-In that case, filter light with a sheer curtain or move the container back from the window.
+In that case, filter light with a sheer curtain or move the container away from the window.